 Clear out the lights by wiping them with a rag slightly dampened with paint thinner.
 Then put in the darker tones thinly.

 This enables you to establish the tonal arrangement at the beginning, before the light changes.

 6. Step Back Often

 Using a stand-up easel enables the painter to step back to judge the painting from a distance.

 You can judge colors and proportions more accurately when you step back.

 If you use an arm palette, you can keep mixing the colors as you step back.

-From a distance, you can see you painting as a complete unit and you can judge and compare the individual parts.
+From a distance, you can see your painting as a complete unit, and you can judge and compare the individual parts.

 7. Apply Color Respecting the Value Masses